iamsumit/sample-go-app/README.md

 - [pubsub-emulator][9]
 - [task][12] to use the application provided commands to use the application.
 - [protobuf][13] though, it can be installed using task command.
+- [docker][14] The pub/sub and mysql will be running inside the docker container.

 ### Start the application